| | |

 polymer clay mushrooms

 These clay mushrooms are seriously so adorable.
 They are way easier to create than they look and you can’t kill them like a real plant, so it’s a win/win!
-This easy craft is a great way to add a spot of whimsy to your garden!
+This easy craft is a great way to add a touch of whimsy to your garden!

 polymer clay mushrooms